mishoo/UglifyJS/README.md

       		}
      	});

-- Compiler command `@use plugin "path/to/plugin.cola"`
+- Compiler command `@use pluginname` , pluginname must be in lower case.
 - asm.js native syntax, for example

 		// cola